Staff profiles

 I currently supervise:

-Sarah Scaife's practice research "Medicines of uncertainty: How might polyvocal, practice-based performance methods develop new ways of thinking and speaking about spells of illness in a more-than-human world?"
+Sarah Scaife's SWW DTP-funded practice research "Medicines of uncertainty: in a more-than-human world, how might polyvocal, practice-based performance methods reimagine spaces of hope following spells of illness?"

 Ian Trafford's "Exploring the effectiveness and relevance of vocational training for actors in an over-crowded and evolving marketplace" (second supervisor)